Open-Commentaries/ahcip/doc/encoding_a_new_translation.md

 ### Identifiers

 Identifiers should be enclosed in square brackets (`[]`) followed by a space.
-Each segment of each identifier should be separated by the identifier that you specified in the metadata block.
+Each segment of each identifier should be separated by the separator that you specified in the metadata block.
 (By default, the separator is a period (`.`), which you don't need to specify.)

-In order to form the full citation for an identifier, each identifier will be appended (preceded by the specifier) to the `urn` and `target_urn` that you have specified in the metadata.
+In order to form the full citation for an identifier, each identifier will be appended (preceded by the separator, if necessary) to the `urn` and `target_urn` that you have specified in the metadata.

 For example, for the following line